adlh/fe-example-with-angular/README.md

 }
 ```

-The `DataService` constructor becomes a model's constructor:
+The `DataService` constructor takes a model's constructor function as parameter:

 `modelType: {new(): T}`,

 which will be used by the `newModel()` method to create new model instances.
-As second parameter, it becomes the service implementing `IApiService`:
+As second parameter, it takes the service implementing `IApiService`:

 ```typescript
 abstract class DataService<T extends IModel> implements IDataService {